Van Lith, Evans lead No. 5 Louisville in rout of EKU, 101-58

 Amerah Steele’s 11 points led the Colonels (0-2), who shot just 33.9 percent and committed 20 turnovers.

 Louisville was supposed to play at Cincinnati Saturday, but that game, like many others across the country, was canceled Thursday after Cincinnati discovered a positive COVID-19 case within the program.
+The Cincinnati game may be rescheduled later this week, Walz announced after the game.

-Louisville coach Jeff Walz went to Twitter in an attempt to find a weekend opponent.
-Just a day later, the Cardinals announced with the game with the Colonels, coached by Samantha Williams, a former Walz assistant at Louisville.
+Walz also noted that Louisville will likely announce a replacement opponent for Connecticut for this Friday at the Mohegan Sun Casino in Uncasville, Conn.
+That will likely be a top 20 team, he said.

 BIG PICTURE